School profile Verified 2 June 2026

 The GL Assessment 11+ entrance test format

-KES uses two test papers of about 60 minutes each including instructions.
-Answers are marked from a separate answer sheet, and Warwickshire publishes the results before secondary preferences are considered.
+Applicants sit two papers of about 60 minutes each, including instructions.
+Answers are marked from a separate answer sheet, and results are issued before secondary preferences are considered.

 Assessment route